janvda/my-emontx3/README.md

 ## My Setup

-1. My emonTx sends power data every 10 seconds at 8xx mHz frequency for node 10
+1. My emonTx V3.4 sends power data every 10 seconds via RFM12B at 433 mHz frequency for node 10
+   * I have uploaded sketch `emonTx34_DS_jeelib_classic` of this repository
-2. which is received by my RFM69PI v3 expansion board on [pi3one](https://github.com/janvda/pi3one).
+2. which is received by my RFM12PI expansion board on [pi3one](https://github.com/janvda/pi3one).
 3. Emonhub on my pi3one is forwarding that data to my MQTT server running on pi3one using topic `emonhub/rx/10/values`
 4. This data is also received by my home-assistant MQTT broker running on nuc2 using MQTT bridge functionality
 5. home-assistant on nuc2 using MQTT integration connecting to my home assistant MQTT broker is receiving this data.